 - Support for mobile devices – Web WakeUp lets you wake PCs from your Android, Windows Phone, Blackberry, or iPhone mobile device

-- Remote desktop link – Web WakeUp provides the convenience of a remote desktop RDP link which can be used to connect to your PC after a successful wake up
+- Remote desktop link – Web WakeUp provides the convenience of a remote desktop RDP link which is used to connect to your PC after a successful wakeup

 - Enhanced computer search – Users can search for computers using domain\username combinations thereby increasing the compatibility between Web WakeUp and enterprise networks.